 My step son was removed from his father 3 years ago when he was a fee days from full custody because his mom called and said she couldn't afford them being at her house.
 The biological mother had DHS take the kids in the first place.
 The child and father have a healthy relationship and was...
 Read more »

 First and foremost, it is possible to reverse an adoption, but only in very particular circumstances.
 In other words, although it is possible, it is only done in very rare circumstances.
 Your best bet would be to contact a family law attorney to discuss the facts of the case, as well as the...Read more »

 We want to adopt my 20 yr old niece, she is 31 weeks pregnant and the Dad is unknown.
 We intend on adopting the baby once he’s born too but cannot locate where to get the paperwork.
 We are stationed with the Navy in Meridian, MS and would appreciate any assistance you can offer.

 Some of the stuff you can do on your own; however, depending on the judge, you may need to get an attorney involved to draft the paperwork and go before the judge.
 There is really not a lot of heavy lifting with adoptions, particularly in your case because 1) the niece is almost a legal adult, and...Read more »

-It's possible to terminate parental rights; however, additional information is necessary, such as the age of the children now, whether any attempt has been made to contact him, etc. You should probably consult with an attorney to get additional information, and so that they can walk you through the...Read more »
+It's possible to terminate parental rights; however, additional information is necessary, such as the age of the children now, whether any attempt has been made to contact him, etc. You should probably consult with an attorney to get additional information, and so that they can walk you...Read more »

 wife and i were to adopt her biological grandaughter. she was getting an attorney to handle it pro bono. the day we met to sign papers i was under the impression i was about to adopt this little girl we had had in our posession since she was 3 weeks old.
 I was the one that wanted the child and...
 Read more »